-Unlike many other Raspberry Pi ADC Hats, the ADC Pi can be stacked with up to three other ADC Pi boards or many of our other Raspberry Pi development boards giving you up to 32 ADC inputs.
+- Expandable Inputs: Unlike many other ADC boards for Raspberry Pi, the ADC Pi allows stacking up to three additional ADC Pi boards or other development boards, providing up to 32 input channels.

-Not sure which ADC you need?
-Check our Analogue to Digital Buyers guide to compare our ADC development boards.
+If you’re unsure which ADC board to choose, check out our Analogue to Digital Buyers Guide to compare our options.

 - 8 x 17-bit 0 to 5V Single Ended ADC Inputs